aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-protection/_index.md

 ### **Edit the Shape Protection Programming Sample**
 Use the following code in your .NET application to do the same thing (lock/unlock any shape attribute) using Aspose.Diagram for .NET.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-with-Protection-VisioShapeProtection-VisioShapeProtection.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Protection-VisioShapeProtection-VisioShapeProtection.cs" >}}